 On the lower reaches of the River Guadalquiver is the picturesque city of Seville, known for having a grand Easter procession and for being the birthplace of flamenco.
-Just 145 kilometers (90 miles) northeast of it is Cordoba, home to the famous La Mezquita, a mosque that dates back to 784 A.D., medieval towers, and a Roman bridge.
+Just 90 miles (145 kilometers) northeast of it is Cordoba, home to the famous La Mezquita (a mosque that was founded in 785 CE), medieval towers, and a Roman bridge.
 Both located in the Andalusia region, Seville and Cordoba are two of the most well-connected cities in Spain.
 They're also some of the hottest cities in Europe, reaching highs of 100 degrees Fahrenheit during summer.
 You can get between them by car, bus, or train.

 Spain's high-speed AVE train connects the cities in just 45 minutes, which is more than an hour faster than taking the bus and 45 minutes faster than driving.
-For this reason, and because it's often times just as cheap as a bus (starting around $9 USD), most people choose to travel by train.
+For this reason, and because it's often just as cheap as a bus (starting around $9), most people choose to travel by train.

 Although both cities do have airports, there are no direct flights between them and even if there were, they wouldn't be able to beat the high-speed AVE with time-consuming security lines and the like.

 How to Get From Seville to Cordoba

 - Train: 45 minutes, starting at $9 (fastest)

 - Bus: 2 hours, 15 minutes, starting at $7 (cheapest)

 - Car: 1 hour, 45 minutes, 93 miles (150 kilometers)